cran-task-views/SpatioTemporal/SpatioTemporal.md

         estimate two sets of location states corresponding to: 1) each observation, which are (usually) irregularly timed; and 2) user-specified time intervals (regular or irregular).
-    -   `r pkg("gazepath")` Eye-tracking data must be transformed into fixations and saccades before it can be analyzed.
-This package provides a non-parametric speed-based approach to do this on a trial basis.
-The method is especially useful when there are large differences in data quality, as the thresholds are adjusted accordingly.
-The same pre-processing procedure can be applied to all participants, while accounting for individual differences in data quality.
     -   `r pkg("marcher")` A set of tools for likelihood-based estimation, model selection and testing of two- and three-range shift and migration models for animal movement